Griqua coinage: Issuance

 Heinrich Helm, resident missionary of Griquatown, in a letter dated 21 June 1821 to the LMS representative in South Africa, Dr John Philip, wrote:

 “The greatest part of the Griqua money is still our Society’s property which Br.
 Anderson when leaving us delivered to my care.
 As Mr Campbell thought that Br.
 Anderson had disposed the silver pieces at too cheap a rate, I asked him to let me know the real value of a piece of each sort which he promised to do, but I have as yet received no answer, and it is therefore still in my possession.
 I should be glad if you, Dear Sir, would have the goodness to inform me what I am to do with it”.

 This is the only record of the coinage being issued.
 How the rate was determined is unclear.
 Whether the coinage ever circulated is also a subject of many a numismatic debate.
 No record of account using Griqua coinage has ever been found.

 The Griqua Coinage is South Africa’s first autonomous coinage and forms an important part of South African numismatic history.

+Disposal of the tokens

+The 40th report of the London Missionary Society, dated May 1834 and covering the previous 12 month period, reported that the Society received £98-6-4 from the Griquatown Auxiliary Society for coins sold.
+This amount constitutes just under half the amount of £200 that was initially approved for the production of the coins.